-A University shall not accept a competitive solicitation from or purchase commodities or contractual services from a person or affiliate who has been convicted of a public entity crime and has been placed on the State of Florida's convicted vendor list for a period of 36 months from the date of being added to the convicted vendor list.

-(6) Competitive Solicitation Exceptions.

-The following types of purchasing actions, and commodities and contractual services purchases are not subject to the competitive solicitation process:

-- (a) Emergency Purchases.
+A University shall not accept a competitive solicitation from or purchase commodities or contractual services from a person or affiliate who has been convicted of a public entity crime and has been placed on the State of Florida's convicted vendor list for a period of 36 months from the date of being added to the convicted vendor list. - (6) Competitive Solicitation Exceptions. - The following types of purchasing actions, and commodities and contractual services purchases are not subject to the competitive solicitation process: - (a) Emergency Purchases.
 When a university president or his/her designee determines, in writing, that the delay due to the competitive solicitation process is an immediate danger to the public health or safety or the welfare of the University, including University tangible and/or intangible assets; or would otherwise cause significant injury or harm not in the best interest of the University, the University may proceed with the procurement of commodities or contractual services without a competitive solicitation. - (b) Sole Source Purchases.
-Commodities or contractual services available from a single source may be exempted from the competitive solicitation process. - (c) Purchases from Contracts and Negotiated Annual Price Agreements established by the State of Florida, other governmental entities, other Universities in the State University System, or other independent colleges and universities are not subject to further competitive solicitation. - (d) The following listed commodities and services are not subject to competitive solicitation:

-- 1. Artistic services;

-- 2. Academic reviews;

-- 3. Lectures;
+Commodities or contractual services available from a single source may be exempted from the competitive solicitation process. - (c) Purchases from Contracts and Negotiated Annual Price Agreements established by the State of Florida, other governmental entities, other Universities in the State University System, or other independent colleges and universities are not subject to further competitive solicitation. - (d) The following listed commodities and services are not subject to competitive solicitation: - 1.
+Artistic services; - 2.
+Academic reviews; - 3.
+Lectures; - 4.
+Auditing services; - 5.
+Legal services, including attorney, paralegal, expert witness, appraisal, arbitrator or mediator services;